paris3200/flask-inventory/README.md

 # Flask Inventory

 Flask Inventory is an attempt to create an inventory management system for a small business using the flask framework.
+Currently the project is under heavy development.